Seth MacFarlane: American Dad!

-MacFarlane has a second long-running, successful adult animated series in American Dad!, which has been in production since early 2005.
-To date, it is his only animated series that has never been cancelled, though it has undergone two network relocations: from Fox to TBS following its 11th season, and from TBS back to Fox following its 21st.
+MacFarlane has a second long-running adult animated series in American Dad!, which has been in production since early 2005.
+It is his only animated series that has not been canceled, though it has undergone two network relocations: from Fox to TBS following its 11th season, and from TBS back to Fox following its 21st.
 MacFarlane provides the voices of protagonist Stan Smith and prominent secondary character Roger.
 His sister Rachael provides the voice of Hayley, Stan's daughter.
 Additionally, he co-wrote the show's first episode.
-Aside from his voice acting work, MacFarlane has left much of American Dad!s creative direction to the show's other co-creators, Matt Weitzman and Mike Barker (though the latter departed after ten seasons), feeling it helps give the series its own voice and identity.
+Aside from his voice acting work, MacFarlane has left much of American Dad!s creative direction to the show's other co-creators, Matt Weitzman and Mike Barker (the latter departed after ten seasons), feeling it helps give the series its own voice and identity.

 MacFarlane has stated that his inspiration to create American Dad! derived from his and Weitzman's exasperation with the George W. Bush administration.
 MacFarlane has described the initial seasons of American Dad! as being similar to All in the Family, likening Stan's originally bigoted persona to Archie Bunker.
-After the early couple of seasons however, the series discontinued using these elements of political satire and began to serve up its own brand of entertainment and humor.
+After the early couple of seasons however, the series discontinued using these elements of political satire and changed to its own humor.
 MacFarlane was described as having difficulty understanding the series in its early going; however, he warmed up to the series after its early seasons once he felt the show truly came into its own.
 His fellow co-creators have sensed this through MacFarlane's greatly increased attention to the series after its early seasons.
-MacFarlane has also revealed he is an American Dad! fan himself.
+MacFarlane has revealed he is an American Dad! fan himself.
 He has taken note of the positive reaction to the Roger character by fans via his Twitter.